hackerfactor/SEAL/SPECIFICATION.md

 - `p=base64data` (Required) The base64-encoded **p**ublic key.
 Ending "=" in the base64 encoding may be omitted.
 The value may include whitespace and double quotes.
 For example: `p="abcdefg="` is the same as `p=abcdefg` is the same as `p="abc" "defg" "="`.
 Double quotes and spaces are permitted because some DNS systems require breaks for long values.
 The `p=` parameter MUST be the last field in the DNS TXT record.

 For revocation:
-- `r=date` The timestamp in ISO 8601 format denoting the **r**evocation date in GMT.
+- `r=date` The timestamp in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) (year-month-day) format denoting the **r**evocation date in GMT.
 All signatures after this date are treated as invalid, even if the public key validates the signature.
 Use this when the key is revoked after a specific date.
-E.g., `r=2024-04-03T12:34:56` or `r=2024-04-03`.
+E.g., `r=2024-04-03T12:34:56`, `r="2024-04-03 12:34:56"`, or `r=2024-04-03`.
 - `p=`, `p=revoke`, or no `p=` defined.
 This indicates that all instances of this public key are revoked. `r=` is not required when revoking all keys.

 A complete DNS record may look like: